Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 ### Generator changes

+* Fixed typo in creation methods of entity factory class.
+* Removed wrong `intval` call in user field setter method.
 * Avoid `inlineUsage` option used by user form fields if the form type does not know this option.
-* Fixed typo in creation methods of entity factory class.

 ## ModuleStudio 0.7.1 (Jan 18, 2017)